seb-hall/UniversalUI-Old/README.md

   <img src="Media/UUI-Logo-Wide.png" width="300" title="uUI Logo">
 </p>

-the ultimate cross-platform framework.
+the ultimate cross-platform framework

-<h2>Features</h2>

-- completely platform-independant core framework
+<h2>Aims</h2>

+to produce applications that:

+- are easy to use
+- are efficient by design
+- are highly customisable
-- native performance and integration on all supported platforms
+- support all major platforms
-- highly consistent and flexible design
-- hardware acceleration for high performance on all systems

 <br>

-<h2>Current Supported Platforms</h2>
+<h2>Target Platforms</h2>

-- Linux (using GTK 3.0)
+- Linux (using X11)
 - Windows (min.
 10)
 - MacOS (min.
 10.12)
 - iOS & iPadOS (min.
 13.0)